groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/use-cases/get-document-information-and-generate-preview.md

 ## Extract text information from PDf

-When working with a PDF document programmatically, in addition to interacting with the text via annotations, the ability to access the text as such is very important.
-The opportunity to scan the text and to split it into pages, paragraphs and lines is an essential tool.
-Our .NET API provides this capability.
-By uploading a PDF document you can receive its full text page by page and even line by line within seconds!
-All you need to do is write a few lines of code.

-### Example
+Since version 21.3, GroupDocs.Annotation allows you to split the text of a PDF document into pages, paragraphs, and lines and recognize it.

-Since version 21.3 the structure [PageInfo](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models/pageinfo) has been changed.
-You can now take an advantage of the new functionality by calling the [GetDocumentInfo()](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/document/methods/getdocumentinfo) method of the [Document](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/document) class.
+To access the text information of the PDF document, call the [GetDocumentInfo()](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/document/methods/getdocumentinfo) method of the [Document](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/document) class.

-Each page, represented by [PageInfo](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models/pageinfo) structure, now contains list of [TextLineinfo](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models/textlineinfo).
-Every [TextLineinfo](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models/textlineinfo) contains information about text top and left indents, width, height and text itself.
-In other words, we can say that each page is represented as a sequence of text lines and you can get this information programatically within seconds!
+The [PageInfo](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models/pageinfo) structures represent pages of the PDF document.
+Each structure contains a list of the [TextLineinfo](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models/textlineinfo) structures.
+The [TextLineinfo](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models/textlineinfo) structure contains information about text's top and left indents, width, height, and text itself.

-Code example below shows how you can get data from described structures:
+The following code snippet shows how you can get data from described structures:

+{{< tabs "example1">}}
+{{< tab "C#" >}}
 ```csharp
 using (Annotator annotator = new Annotator("input.pdf"))
 {